 Where We Come In

 With thousands of flavoring substances in use today and varying methods used to produce them, it is impossible for consumers to tell if a product contains GMOs.
 That’s why the Non-GMO Project includes special provisions for evaluating microorganisms, including those used to produce artificial flavors, in our Standard.
 In many cases, this process goes all the way back to the growth medium the microorganism was grown on.
-Just like a cow can’t eat GMOs and then produce Non-GMO Project Verified milk, a microorganism can’t eat GMOs and then produce Verified flavorings.
+Just like the milk from a cow that’s raised on GMOs can’t be Non-GMO Project Verified, a microorganism can’t eat GMOs and then produce Verified flavorings.

 The next time you reach for that artificial vanilla flavor, Look for the Butterfly so you can be sure that product is non-GMO, right back to any microorganisms involved.
 Non-GMO Project Verified products are third-party tested and backed by our rigorous Standard to help take the guesswork out of shopping for you and your family.

 This content was originally posted on 5/28/2019.